-The stereo dynamics performance of the Bose Soundbar 500 is just okay.
-The bar can get decently loud, but not as much as most other soundbars.
+The Bose Soundbar 500's stereo dynamics performance is just okay.
+The bar can get decently loud, but not as much as most other soundbars such as the Bose Smart Soundbar 300.
 Also, there are noticeable compression artifacts when pushing the bar to its max volume, which is disappointing, especially in the bass range.

 This is a 3.0 setup that has great performance in the center channel.
-Due to its configuration, the Bose 500 has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of the dialog in movies.
+Due to its configuration, the Bose 500 has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of the dialogue in movies.
 However, the bar doesn’t get very loud, which is disappointing.

-The performance of the Bose 500 when sending surround content to the soundbar is quite poor.
+The Bose 500's performance when sending surround content to the soundbar is quite poor.
 Everything is downmixed to a stereo signal and it uses the left and right speakers due to the 3.0 configuration, which won’t do an accurate and clear representation of surround objects.
 This means the result isn’t very immersive and the objects are perceived to come from the front instead of the sides or behind you.
 On the upside, the L/R drivers are situated on the side of the bar, which might make the surround experience a bit wider than a traditional bar with stereo speakers at the front.

-The Bose Soundbar 500 has decent sound enhancement features.
-It has a room correction feature that you set up using the Bose ADAPTiQ headset and it will apply sound correction depending on your room.
-It also has a Dialog Enhancement feature, which will help make dialog in movies a bit clearer, even at a lower volume.
+This soundbar has decent sound enhancement features.
+Unlike the Bose TV Speaker, the Bose Soundbar 500 has a room correction feature that you set up using the Bose ADAPTiQ headset and it applies sound correction depending on your room.
+It also has a Dialogue Enhancement feature, which helps make dialogue in movies a bit clearer, even at a lower volume.
 Unfortunately, it doesn’t have an EQ to help you customize the sound to your personal liking.

 The Bose Soundbar 500 has a limited set of physical connections.
 It can't be put in between your game console and your TV due to the lack of a Full HDMI In.
 Also, older devices can’t connect to the bar using their analog audio out jack.
 On the upside, you can cast files to this bar using your wired home network.

-The Bose Soundbar 500 doesn't have an HDMI In and can't be placed between your TV and an external device like a console, or a Blu ray player.
+The Bose Soundbar 500 doesn't have an HDMI In and can't be placed between your TV and an external device like a console, or a Blu-ray player.

-The Bose Soundbar 500 has only two buttons: A 'microphone off' and an 'action button'.
+The Bose Soundbar 500 has only two buttons: a 'microphone off' and an 'action button'.
 The action button can be used to manually activate voice assistants if you don't want to use your voice to activate them.
 Its other use is silencing alarms or timers.
 The 'microphone off' completely disables voice assistants and you have to unmute the mic to re-activate them.

 A rather small but stylish remote is included with the bar.
-It has a few preset buttons, can control playback, can control the volume and can activate Bluetooth pairing.
+It has a few preset buttons, can control playback, can control the volume, and can activate Bluetooth pairing.

 The Bose Soundbar 500 pairs with the Bose Music app which includes the TuneIn service and can play internet radio or podcasts.
-Although the app can do many things you still need the remote to change the inputs in certain cases.
+Although the app can do many things, you still need the remote to change the inputs in certain cases.